sanaakhavan/Pantheon-Cosmology-MCMC/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 ## Overview
 This project performs parameter estimation for cosmological models using the **Pantheon Type Ia Supernovae dataset**.
-By fitting theoretical models to observational data, we estimate two fundamental cosmological parameters in a flat $\Lambda$CDM universe:
+By fitting theoretical models to observational data, we estimate two fundamental cosmological parameters in a flat $\Lambda\$CDM universe:
 - **$H_0$** (Hubble Constant): The current rate of expansion of the universe.
 - **$\Omega_m$** (Matter Density Parameter): The fraction of the universe's critical density that is in the form of matter.